rainsworth/intro-to-github/04_GitHubTour.md

 1. GitHub home page: https://github.com/ (sign up or log in!)
 2. GitHub dashboard: https://github.com/ (logged in)
+   - Your personal dashboard is the main hub of your activity on GitHub.
    - The dashboard might be confusing until we cover the topics related to repositories (such as issues, pull requests, etc.)
    - Therefore, we'll briefly see the dashboard and then come back to it after touring the user profile and a repository interfaces)
    - Click the icon in the top right corner and select "Your profile"
 3. GitHub profile: https://github.com/rainsworth
+   - This is the page that shows information about a user's activity on GitHub.
    - User profile information such as name, description, links and organisations can be seen in the left sidebar
    - The Overview tab displays the user's pinned repositories and contribution activity on GitHub
    - The Repositories tab displays a list of the user's repositories
    - The Projects and Packages tabs are beyond the scope of this session, but you can click the "Learn More" buttons to learn more about them
    - Click back to the Repositories tab and go to the `intro-to-github` repository
 4. GitHub repository: https://github.com/rainsworth/intro-to-github
+   - A repository (or "repo") is the most basic element of GitHub.
+They're easiest to imagine as a project's folder.
+A repository contains all of the project files (including documentation), and stores each file's revision history.
+Repositories can have multiple collaborators and can be either public or private.
    - At the very top you will see the user and repository name displayed as `username/repository-name`
    - Underneath you will see a set of tabs labelled Code, Issues, Pull requests, etc. which we will navigate through now:
       - Code